cristalinanguyen/FUZZ/README.md

 ### Function Declarations

-The tilde (~) is used to denote method bodies, as well as group statements in 'iph' statements and 'while' loops.
+The tilde (~) is used to enclose method bodies, as well as group statements in 'iph' statements and 'while' loops.

 ```
 function dondi_wearing_airpods()~
   returnt cozy
+~

 function bjohnson()~
   returnt "squirrel!"
+~

 function mins_forney_spends_erasing(int classes)~
   fuzz time = 8 * classes
   returnt time
+~

 function toal_playing_vball(boolean weather)~
   iph (weather)~
     returnt cozy
+~
   elz ~
     returnt not_cozy
+~

 function dorin()~
   returnt "among friends"
+~
 ```

 ### `iph` Statements
-An `iph` statement executes the block of code after the tildes `~`, if the specified condition is true.
+An `iph` statement executes the block of code inside the tildes `~`, if the specified condition is true.
 Iph statements can be followed by 0 or more `if elz` statements and an optional `elz` statement which execute when the condition is false

 ```
-iph weather == 1~
+iph weather == 1 ~
-  fuzzies_wearing_jackets = cozy
+  fuzzies_wearing_jackets = cozy ~
   elz iph weather == 0 ~
-  fuzzies_wearing_jackets = not_cozy
+  fuzzies_wearing_jackets = not_cozy ~
   elz ~
-  return "I dont know what the fuzzies are wearing today."
+  return "I dont know what the fuzzies are wearing today." ~

 ```